-- transferable securities (including covered bonds) or approved money market instruments issued by that body; or - deposits made with that body; or - exposure from OTC derivatives transactions made with;
+- transferable securities (including covered bonds) or approved money market instruments issued by that body; or - deposits made with that body; or that body.

-that body.
 Notwithstanding that these limits do not apply to government and public securities, and subject as mentioned below, in applying this 20% limit with respect to a single body, government and public securities issued by that body shall be taken into account.